gvn/spartan/README.md

 - **Fast setup.** Create a new project quickly and easily with the Spartan CLI.
 - **Small footprint.** Spend time building instead of tearing out unused code.
 - **Little to no HTML.** Write clean and simple markup with Jade.
+- **Sass enabled.** Because vanilla CSS is gross.
 - **Auto-included JS.** New JavaScript files are automatically included.
 Don't waste time revising your index!
 - **Auto-compilation.** As your files change they are automatically recompiled.
-- **Optimized packaging.** All JS and CSS is minified for final distribution.
+- **HTTP friendly.** All JS and CSS is minified and concatenated for final distribution.

 ## Setup